104corp/terraform-aws-aurora-serverless/README.md

  - An Aurora DB cluster
  - Optionally RDS 'Enhanced Monitoring' + associated required IAM role/policy (by simply setting the `monitoring_interval` param to > `0`
  - Optionally sensible alarms to SNS (high CPU, high connections, slow replication)

+## Terraform version

+Terraform version 0.10.3 or newer is required for this module to work.

 ## Contributing